Choosing the Best Moving Coil Cartridge (MC) for your system.

 Sound Quality

-Sound quality improves significantly with the best moving coil cartridges.
+Sound quality improves significantly with the best moving magnet cartridges.
 The reasons for this are explained below under the “Features” heading.

 Those unfamiliar with turntable hierarchy tend to believe intuitively that cartridge quality will determine the sound quality of your record player more than anything else.

 Tests have proven this to be a big mistake.
-The performance of your moving coil cartridge is determined largely by the quality of your record player and tonearm.
-This is especially true for moving coil cartridges which tend to vibrate with higher mechanical energy than moving magnet cartridges and need an extremely rigid platform.
-For example a £300 cartridge can outperform a £3000 cartridge simply by virtue of being in a better tonearm (incredible but true).
+The performance of your cartridge is determined largely by the quality of your record player and tonearm.
+For example a £100 cartridge can outperform a £1000 cartridge simply by virtue of being in a better tonearm (incredible but true).
 Knowing this will help you achieve the best possible increase in sound quality within a budget.

-Features of the best moving coil cartridge models
+Features of the best moving magnet cartridge models

 Cartridges features can be incredibly sophisticated as evidenced by models in excess of £10,000.
 This is a complex subject so the following is a brief explanation of various features of cartridges.